 ICE officer who shot woman in Minneapolis was dragged and injured in traffic stop last year

-By Holmes Lybrand, Allison Gordon, Jeff Winter, Scott Glover, Casey Tolan, CNN
+By Holmes Lybrand, Allison Gordon, Jeff Winter, Casey Tolan, Isabelle Chapman, CNN

 (CNN) — Last summer, an Immigration and Customs Enforcement agent found himself in a perilous situation.